 Niamh Cusack

-The daughter of the Irish actor Cyril Cusack, she is the sister of Sinéad Cusack and Sorcha Cusack, and half-sister of Catherine Cusack.
-She has two brothers, Paul Cusack, a television producer, and Pádraig Cusack, Producer for the Royal National Theatre of Great Britain.
+Born 1959, in Dalkey, County Dublin, Ireland, she is daughter of the Irish actor Cyril Cusack.
+She has two sisters, Sinéad Cusack and Sorcha Cusack, and half-sister Catherine Cusack.
+She has two brothers, Paul Cusack, a television producer, and Pádraig Cusack, a producer for the Royal National Theatre of Great Britain.
 Cusack's husband is the actor Finbar Lynch; they have a son, Calam.

-Niamh Cusack was educated bi-lingually through Irish and English in Dublin.
-Originally she trained as a professional flautist, winning a scholarship to study at the Royal Academy of Music, subsequently working as a freelance musician with the RTÉ National Symphony Orchestra and Concert Orchestra before winning a place at the Guildhall School of Music and Drama to train as an actress.
-Cusack left the school after one year without completing the course because she was offered her first professional acting job at the Gate Theatre in Dublin, playing the juvenile lead in their summer play.
+Niamh Cusack was educated bi-lingually (Irish and English) in Dublin.
+She trained as a professional flautist, winning a scholarship to study at the Royal Academy of Music.
+Subsequently, she worked as a freelance musician with the RTÉ National Symphony Orchestra, and Concert Orchestra before winning a place at the Guildhall School of Music and Drama to train as an actor.

 In August 2012, Niamh Cusack rejoined the National Theatre to create the role of Siobhan in the world première of the stage adaptation of Mark Haddon's book The Curious Incident of a Dog in the Night-Time adapted by Simon Stephens and directed by Marianne Elliott.
 The show premièred on 2 August 2012.
 It also starred Luke Treadaway as Christopher, Nicola Walker as his mother Judy, Paul Ritter as his father Ed and Una Stubbs as Mrs. Alexander.

 The production, which ran until late October 2012, was broadcast live to cinemas worldwide on 6 September 2012 through the National Theatre Live programme.
-The nominations for the 2013 Olivier Awards, which recognise excellence in professional productions staged in London, were announced on 26 March 2013; The Curious Case of the Dog in the Night-Time secured the most nominations with eight, including Best New Play, Best Director (Elliott), Best Actor (Treadaway),[11] Best Actress in a Supporting Role, and other categories including Best Set Design, Best Lighting Design, Best Sound Design and Best Choreographer.[12]
+Niamh was nominated for a Whatsonstage.com Award in 2012 in the Best Supporting Actress in a Play category for her role in Playboy of the Western World at the Old Vic.
+The nominations for the 2013 Olivier Awards, which recognise excellence in professional productions staged in London, were announced on 26 March 2013; The Curious Case of the Dog in the Night-Time secured the most nominations with eight, including Best New Play, Best Director (Elliott), Best Actor (Treadaway),[12] Best Actress in a Supporting Role, and other categories including Best Set Design, Best Lighting Design, Best Sound Design and Best Choreographer.[13]
 The show transferred to the Apollo Theatre in Shaftesbury Avenue, London on 1 March 2013 with Cusack reprising her role of Siobhan.
-Following a period in film and television including the films Testament of Youth, Departure, Chick Lit and The Ghoul and the television series Rebellion, Cusack returned to the London stage in 2016 as Paulina in The Winter's Tale at the Globe and Owen McCafferty's Unfaithful at Found 111 in the West End.
+Cusack returned to the London stage in 2016 as Paulina in The Winter's Tale at the Globe and Owen McCafferty's Unfaithful at Found 111 in the West End.

-In April 2020, Cusack was scheduled to make her long-awaited début at the Abbey Theatre in Brian Friel's Faith Healer opposite Aidan Gillen and directed by Joe Dowling.[13]
-Due to COVID-19, the production has been temporarily postponed due to Covid but finally was re-scheduled in 2022 winning her a Best Actress in a Support Role nomination at the Irish Times Theatre Awards.
-In 2022, she starred as Gertrude in Hamlet by Bristol Old Vic along with her real life husband Finbar Lynch.[14]
+In April 2020, Cusack was scheduled to make her long-awaited debut at the Abbey Theatre in Brian Friel's Faith Healer opposite Aidan Gillen and directed by Joe Dowling.[14]
+Due to COVID-19, the production was postponed to 2022.
+For her performance she was nominated Best Actress in a Support Role at the Irish Times Theatre Awards.
+In 2022, she starred as Gertrude in Hamlet by Bristol Old Vic along with her real life husband Finbar Lynch.[15]
 Most recently in 2023, she led the cast in the first major revival of Polly Stenham's That Face at London's Orange Tree Theatre.

-Cusack is married to the actor Finbar Lynch.[15]
+Cusack is married to the actor Finbar Lynch.
 They met when rehearsing in Dublin in the theatre production of Three Sisters in 1990.
 They have one son, actor Calam Lynch.
-Cusack is a keen athlete and has run the London Marathon for the charity St Joseph's Hospice in East London.
+Cusack is a keen athlete and has run the London Marathon for the charity St Joseph's Hospice in 2003.[20]

 Details